opensearch-project/documentation-website/TERMS.md

 **enable**

 Use *enable* to describe making a feature or command available.
-Examples:
+For example:

 - Select the checkbox to enable automatic monitoring.
 - The feature is enabled by default.

-Note that other alternative terms to *enable*—such as *activate*, *turn on*, *start*—are acceptable usage where appropriate and may be found in existing documentation.
-One important consideration when choosing terminology for these cases is that you make sure the language matches corresponding language in the user interface, if applicable.
+Note that alternatives to *enable*—such as *activate*, *turn on*, or *start*—are acceptable usage where appropriate and may be found in existing documentation.
+In all cases, use language that corresponds to the language used in the UI, if applicable.

 Avoid using *enable* to refer to making something possible for the user.
 Instead, rewrite to focus on what's important from the user's point of view.
 For example, “With ABC, you can do XYZ” is a stronger statement than “ABC enables you to XYZ.”
 Additionally, using a task-based statement is usually more clear than the vague “…enables you to….”